Haus-des-Engagements/re-sharing/docs/ADR/0015-Dashboards-App.md

 ## Decision

 - We create a new app, called "Dashboards".
-- This app will contain this dashboard but also others, that might be coming (e.g. for managing rooms)
+- This app will contain this dashboard but also others, that might be coming (e.g. for managing resources)

 ## Consequences